fitrh/init.nvim/README.md

 - [ ] A nice README

-If you have any questions or problems about these configuration, feel free to open [discussion][1].
+If you have any questions or problems with this configuration, feel free to open a [discussion][1].

 [1]: https://github.com/fitrh/init.nvim/discussions/new